MuhammadRaqib/muhammadraqib.github.io/GITHUB_DEPLOYMENT_GUIDE.md

 2. Make it public (required for GitHub Pages)
 3. Initialize with README (optional)

+**Note:** For user/organization GitHub Pages (muhammadraqib.github.io), you can also use a repository named `muhammadraqib.github.io` if you want the app to be at the root of your GitHub Pages site.

 ### 2. Push Your Code
 ```bash
 git init